 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This fantasy is a hardcover edition that was published by Scholastic Paperbacks on April 1, 2002 and has 355 pages.
+It is part of the , series and is a fantasy that was published by Scholastic Paperbacks on April 1, 2002 and has 355 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Squire, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Shatterglass, The Will of the Empress, Melting Stones, Battle Magic

 Third in The Circle Opens fantasy series for middle-grade readers and seventh in the Emelan Universe revolving around four magically gifted children.
 The focus in Cold Fire is on Daja as she travels with Frostpine through the empire of Namorn.
 They are currently staying in Kugisko on Kadsaep Island.

 If you’re interested, there is a chronological listing of the Emelan books on my website.